Special Educational Needs and Disabilities Report (SEND)

 How will the school know how well my child is doing and how will they inform me about this?

 Children’s progress is continually monitored by class teachers.
-His/her progress is reviewed formally every half term and recorded onto the schools assessment data system called Tracker.
-In the EYFS progress is recorded on a tracking system called: Early Excellence Assessment Tracker.
+His/her progress is reviewed formally every term and recorded onto the schools assessment data system called Insight.

-The progress of children with a statement of SEND/ EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.
+The progress of children with EHC Plan is formally reviewed at an Annual Review with all adults involved with the child’s education.

 Parents are also updated during parents evening.
-Parents are made aware of National expectations in relation to their child’s development at meetings, through half termly targets which are sent home and on the annual report which shows the levels of attainment and targets for all children.
+Parents are made aware of National expectations in relation to their child’s development at meetings, through termly parent consultations and on the annual report which shows the levels of attainment and targets for all children.

-However if parents have any issues or concerns, they can contact the class teacher to discuss their child.
-If need be the SENDCO would also be involved.
+However, if parents have any issues or concerns, they can contact the class teacher to discuss their child.
+If need be the SENCO would also be involved.

-The school’s arrangements for assessing and reviewing the progress of pupils with special educational needs;
+The school’s arrangements for assessing and reviewing the progress of children with special educational needs;

-Pupils receiving additional SEND support are tracked very closely using a range of assessments appropriate to their specific area of need as described above.
-Staff keep rigorous records on SEND pupils and communicate regularly to the inclusion team who suggest interventions/strategies.
+Children receiving additional SEND support are tracked very closely using a range of assessments appropriate to their specific area of need as described above.
+Staff keep rigorous records on SEND children and communicate regularly to the inclusion team who suggest interventions/strategies.

 Parents are encouraged to take up many opportunities to communicate with school regarding their child’s needs and progress.
 We operate an “Open Door” policy where parents are encouraged to come into school to discuss their child at any point in the year.

-The school’s approach to teaching pupils with special educational needs;
+The school’s approach to teaching children with special educational needs;

-How the school adapts the curriculum and learning environment for pupils with special educational needs;
+How the school adapts the curriculum and learning environment for children with special educational needs;

-Teacher’s planning references pupils with SEND and how they are supported during the lesson.
+Teacher’s planning references children with SEND and how they are supported during the lesson.

-Additional support for learning that is available to pupils with special educational needs;
+Additional support for learning that is available to children with special educational needs;

 These can range from physical disabilities, hearing and vision impairments, speech & language, social and emotional, behavioural, mental health or cognitive difficulties.